-Considering that one of the hypothesis of the analysis is that the social closeness of the students to LGBT people has an influence on their attitude, they were asked if and how many open LGBT persons they know (Figure 13), the age of these persons (Figure 14), and their relationship with them (Figure 15).
+Considering that one of the hypothesis of the analysis is that the social closeness of the students to LGBT people has an influence on their attitude, they were asked if and how many open LGBT persons they know (Figure 13), the age of these persons (Figure 13), and their relationship with them (Fout!
+Verwijzingsbron niet gevonden.).